Mollie Parnis beaded cocktail dress, 1970s

 The gored skirt has pockets in the side seams.
 The skirt rises at the center-front to meet the sexy plunging neckline.
 The dress is completely lined with black rayon and closes in back with an invisible zipper.

-To four Presidents, she was "Mollie."
+To four First Ladies, she was "Mollie."
 As often as she was invited to the White House, she could not get over the thrill of being in "the President's house."
 With nothing more than a high school education, Miss Parnis started her career in New York in a blouse showroom.
 Soon she had her name on the door and then built a dress business that grossed $10 million/year.

 In addition to the Mollie Parnis label, the dress has a B. Altman/New York label.